Unbiased Guide to Carpet Tiles

 Carpet tiles vs wall to wall carpet

-Well, wall to wall is clearly more popular.
+Wall to wall is clearly more popular.
 At least for homes.

 Much of the advantages and disadvantages of tiles vs wall to wall are covered in the pros and cons, but let’s recap a few things: